CezaryZal/LanguageMemo/README.md

 To repeat on daily basis the sentences in a foreign language you must run the program and enable the frontend application (*index.html* file).
-Then, the home page displays the sentenceModel in the original language and hint.
+Then, the home page displays the sentence in the original language and hint.
 After entering the answer, press the button ‘Check’.
-If the word/sentenceModel is incorrect, the application returns a string with empty fields filled with overlapping valid letters.
+If the word/sentence is incorrect, the application returns a string with empty fields filled with overlapping valid letters.
-If it's correct, we get the next sentenceModel from the daily collection.
+If it's correct, we get the next sentence from the daily collection.

-To add a new sentenceModel to study, use endpoint `**/api/add` on category *'memo-controller-imp'* of Swagger UI at `**/language-memo/swagger-ui.html`.
+To add a new sentence to study, use endpoint `**/api/add` on category *'memo-controller-imp'* of Swagger UI at `**/language-memo/swagger-ui.html`.

 To display a map of difficult words/sentences, you also need to use Swagger in the